VysotskiVadim/VysotskiVadim.blog/_drafts/notes-from-tdd-by-example.markdown

 Then compose a solution out of many highly cohesive and loosely coupled modules.
 Test each of the modules in isolation.

+Test Driven Development isn't a testing technique.
+TDD helps me design a unit by trying to use it in tests.
+I can design a complex feature stepping tiny steps, focusing only on the current tiny problem, getting feedback about design and stability immediately.